By Oliver Garside

 The pressure is on to promote your business and find your first customers, and if you haven’t worked in marketing before, it’s easy to become overwhelmed learning about all of the different channels and tools available to you.

 We spoke with a few seasoned freelancers and small business owners who have been marketing their businesses for years.
-They’ve shared with us their best tips they discovered along the way.
+They’ve shared with us the best tips they discovered along the way.

 What’s in this article?